Elvira Madigan (1967 film): Plot

 In the summer of 1889, tightrope walker Hedvig Jensen and Swedish lieutenant Sixten Sparre are in the Danish countryside, having run away together.
-They are both fleeing their past lives—Sparre from the military and his wife and children, Hedvig from the traveling circus at which she is the star attraction—to be together.
-The couple are keeping their whereabouts private due to the scorn their scandalous relationship incurs, as well as to evade Sparre's regiment, who are in search of the deserter.
+They are both fleeing their lives—Sparre from the military and his wife and children, Hedvig from the traveling circus at which she is the star attraction—to be together.
+The couple are keeping their whereabouts private because of the scorn their scandalous relationship incurs, as well as to evade Sparre's regiment, who are in search of the deserter.
 Hedvig feels she has reclaimed her identity with Sparre and asks him to call her by her real name instead of her stage name, Elvira Madigan.

-Despite the couple hiding their identities at a hotel, they are found out when authorities find the buttons on Sparre’s military uniform discarded in a field.
+Despite the couple's hiding their identities at a hotel, they are found out when authorities find the buttons on Sparre’s military uniform discarded in a field.
 A kindly hotel cook helps the couple to sneak away before they can be apprehended.
 Kristoffer, a friend from Sparre's regiment, manages to locate the couple.
 He tries to persuade Sparre to come back, but Sparre insists he is a changed man due to Hedvig’s influence and is now "on the women's side", embracing more idealistic views and no longer taking pride in military matters.
 Kristoffer makes a last-ditch effort to get Sparre to return by telling him his wife attempted suicide, but Sparre believes this to be a lie to break up his relationship with Hedvig.
 He renounces his friend and continues on with Hedvig.

 The couple resume their idyllic summer staying at various hotels and inns, but as their financial resources dwindle, they find themselves having to procure money wherever they can.
 Sparre wins money by gambling, while Hedvig gets paid to entertain a party with her dancing and sells a picture of herself drawn by Toulouse-Lautrec.
 She suggests Sparre look for a job, but he claims as a deserter, he would not be able to find work.
 The couple have an argument over the realities of their precarious situation.
 Sparre apologizes to Hedvig and the two reconcile.
 However, they have gone days without eating.
 Having mutually agreed on a suicide pact, they set out for one last picnic together, with Sparre packing a gun in the basket.
 After an emotional moment together, Sparre attempts to shoot Hedvig, but he cannot bring himself to do it.
 Later, as Hedvig chases a butterfly in the fields, smiling as she did in the early days of their romance, Sparre musters the will to honor the pact.
 He shoots her dead and then kills himself.
 The deaths take place offscreen and only the gunshots are heard.